 A dental bridge is a replacement for missing teeth.
 The most common type of bridge is a “traditional” bridge.
 In this treatment, two healthy teeth next to your missing tooth are trimmed, and then a bridge is made that consists of two porcelain dental crowns with a false tooth in the middle.

 This bridge is permanently attached to your trimmed teeth, and the false tooth between the crowns fills up the area where your missing tooth used to be.
 Dental bridges are a good choice for some people with missing teeth.
 They are cheaper than dental implants, but will not shift and do not have to be removed, unlike partial dentures.
-To find out if a bridge in Austin is right for you, contact Austin Dental Company today for a consultation with Dr. Bonner Morren.
+To find out if a bridge in Austin or River Place is right for you, contact Austin Dental Company today for a consultation with Dr. Bonner Morren.

 There are three basic types of bridges.
 Traditional bridges, such as those we discussed in the introduction, are the most common.
 They use two crowns that attach to healthy teeth, suspending one or more teeth in the gap where you’ve lost a tooth.